Lorraine Hansberry: Success as playwright

-Hansberry agreed to speak to the winners of a creative writing conference on May 1, 1964: "Though it is a thrilling and marvelous thing to be merely young and gifted in such times, it is doubly so, doubly dynamic – to be young, gifted and black."

-While many of her other writings were published in her lifetime – essays, articles, and the text for the SNCC book The Movement: Documentary of a Struggle for Equality – the only other play given a contemporary production was The Sign in Sidney Brustein's Window.
+While many of her other writings were published in her lifetime – essays, articles, and the Student Nonviolent Coordinating Committee book The Movement: Documentary of a Struggle for Equality – the only other play by Hansberry given a contemporary production was The Sign in Sidney Brustein's Window.
 It ran for 101 performances on Broadway and closed the night she died.

 Beliefs

 According to historian Fanon Che Wilkins, "Hansberry believed that gaining civil rights in the United States and obtaining independence in colonial Africa were two sides of the same coin that presented similar challenges for Africans on both sides of the Atlantic."
-In response to the independence of Ghana, led by Kwame Nkrumah, Hansberry wrote: "The promise of the future of Ghana is that of all the colored peoples of the world; it is the promise of freedom."
+In response to the independence of Ghana, Hansberry wrote: "The promise of the future of Ghana is that of all the colored peoples of the world; it is the promise of freedom."

-Regarding tactics, Hansberry said blacks "must concern themselves with every single means of struggle: legal, illegal, passive, active, violent and non-violent...
+Regarding tactics, Hansberry said that Black people "must concern themselves with every single means of struggle: legal, illegal, passive, active, violent, and non-violent [...]
 They must harass, debate, petition, give money to court struggles, sit-in, lie-down, strike, boycott, sing hymns, pray on steps – and shoot from their windows when the racists come cruising through their communities."

 James Baldwin described Hansberry's 1963 meeting with Robert F. Kennedy, in which Hansberry asked for a "moral commitment" on civil rights from Kennedy.
-According to Baldwin, Hansberry stated: "I am not worried about black men – who have done splendidly, it seems to me, all things considered....But I am very worried...about the state of the civilization which produced that photograph of the white cop standing on that Negro woman's neck in Birmingham."
+According to Baldwin, Hansberry stated: "I am not worried about black men – who have done splendidly, it seems to me, all things considered [...]
+But I am very worried [...] about the state of the civilization which produced that photograph of the white cop standing on that Negro woman's neck in Birmingham."

-In a Town Hall debate on June 15, 1964, Hansberry criticized white liberals who could not accept civil disobedience, expressing a need to "encourage the white liberal to stop being a liberal and become an American radical."
+In a town hall debate on June 15, 1964, Hansberry criticized white liberals who could not accept civil disobedience, expressing a need to "encourage the white liberal to stop being a liberal and become an American radical."
 At the same time, she said, "some of the first people who have died so far in this struggle have been white men."